Sublimation Printing on Metal: Process, Guide, Strengths & Limitations

 Some professional sublimation printers come with specific programs that need to be installed for actually printing the designs.
 This is known as RIP software.
 While other sublimation printers can be used with design software of your own choice.

-For the actual designs, you can also use photo editing programs like Adobe Photoshop or Corel Draw.
+For the actual designs, you can also use photo editing programs like Adobe Photoshop or Corel Draw and few other different sublimation software’s are available in market.
 Then transfer the selected design into the required software for printing.

 6. Heat Resistant Tape